Kitware/geowatch/docs/install_python_pyenv.rst

     #### END BASHRC PART ####

-Create WATCH environment with Pyenv
+Create GEOWATCH environment with Pyenv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First create and activate a new virtual environment (note this could be done